AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

 h) If possible, lead the inputs of the screen accessing board to the outside of the laptop, so it can be used as a monitor.
     Do the same for keyboard and touchpad (USB or PS/2?)

-i) Temperatur and Voltage Monitoring and small extra Display (2x16 char?)
+i) Temperatur and Voltage Monitoring, Fan control and small extra Display (2x16 char?)
   Temperatur measuring via DS18S20 (I need to check that character between the numbers...)
-  Voltage...How often will I need this?
+  Fan control via PWM?
+  Voltage...How accurate can ADC be with an Arduino?
   Details can be found in folder \Measuring if the work is started

+j) How to power on/off the Rapberry Pi?
+Can the Keyboard-Arduino help with this task?